International Travel

 You can find detailed information on vaccinations and other health precautions on the following websites:

-Major highways in El Salvador are among the best in Central America, but road conditions throughout El Salvador are not up to U.S. standards.
+Major highways in El Salvador are among the best in Central America, but road conditions are not up to U.S. standards.
 Even within the city of San Salvador, it is common to see missing manhole covers and large objects in the roadway marking the danger.

-Avoid driving during nighttime hours or periods of low visibility as slow-moving vehicles are common, and vehicles without taillights are often on the road.
+Do not drive at night or when it's hard to see.
+Slow-moving vehicles are often on the road, and some may not have taillights.
 Mini-buses, regular buses, and taxis are poorly maintained.
 Drivers are frequently unlicensed and generally do not adhere to traffic rules and regulations.
 You can expect to find pedestrians walking on the roadways and, in rural areas, it is common to encounter livestock on the road.

-Traffic Laws: Drive defensively as traffic laws are not enforced.
+Traffic Laws: Traffic laws are not enforced; drive defensively.
 Passing on blind corners or cutting across several lanes of traffic is commonplace.
 Two lane traffic circles are common and are especially dangerous to navigate.

 If you are in an accident, call the police.
-The law requires all parties involved in a vehicle accident to stay at the scene and not move the vehicles involved until the police respond, and you should do so unless you reasonably suspect that remaining at the scene presents a danger.
+The law says everyone in a vehicle accident must stay at the scene.
+You should move the car if safe and wait for police to arrive.
+You can leave if you think staying is unsafe.
 Leaving the scene could lead to future legal complications, but always maintain your personal safety.
-When police arrive, be prepared to share your name, address in the country, vehicle registration and insurance, and driver’s license information.
+When police come, be ready to give your name, address, vehicle registration, insurance, and driver's license info.
 Be aware there are legal consequences to admitting fault.

 Hit and run accidents are common.
-Salvadoran law requires the detention and arrest of a driver involved in an accident that injures or kills another person if the driver is under the influence of alcohol or does not possess a proper driver’s license.
+The law mandates that a driver must be detained and arrested if they cause injury or death in an accident while under the influence of alcohol or lacking a proper driver's license.

 You may drive with a U.S. driver’s license for up to 30 days.
 After that time, you must obtain a Salvadoran license.